jasonthename/emojityper/README.md

 ### I want to change which emoji appear when I type a word

-Select a range of text including emoji.
+Select a range of emoji.
-You'll be prompted to type a name.
+You'll be prompted to type a name, which you can then submit.

-*TODO: coming soon*
+Text and non-emoji will be removed from the selection.

+The recently top-used emoji will appear first in searches.